Language

 Continuation of Care

-Some members may be eligible to continue getting care from their current Memorial Healthcare System provider or facility.
+Even though they’re no longer in-network, you may be eligible to continue getting care from their current Memorial Healthcare System provider or facility.

-To provide peace of mind, there are state and federal protections called Continuity of Care, that immediately take effect for a specified period, if an agreement is not reached.
+There are state and federal protections called Continuity of Care, that immediately take effect for a specified period, if an agreement is not reached.
 This protects coverage for pregnant mothers and others undergoing active treatment care for serious and complex conditions, or in post-operative care following surgery, etc. So, eligible members can continue to get care from their providers at the same in-network rates and member responsibilities as required by applicable law.

 Frequently asked questions